jeromeetienne/jsdoced.js/docs/why-using-jsdocedjs-as-a-cto/slides.md

 - It is a javascript to javascript compiler
 - It reads javascript + jsdoc
+- It outputs code which test with jsdoc
-- It add strong type checking to your code
+- It makes sure your jsdoc is respected when running

 --